Commercial Investing guide

 For those starting on their investment journey, the expertise of commercial buyer’s agents can pay dividends.
 A commercial buyer’s agent can help introduce you to the commercial property market, acting as a guide as you navigate the investment process.
 Here’s how to invest in commercial property in Australia, with the help of an investment property expert.

-A good buyer’s agent will educate you on the different types of commercial properties, including the associated risks and benefits.
+A good buyer’s agent will educate you on the different types of commercial properties, including the associated risks and benefits (or you can undertake our Commercial Education course).
 Each asset class exists within a certain stage in a broader cycle; a knowledgeable buyer’s agent can advise you on the solidity of your investment for years to come.
 Or, they’ll have rental income calculator tools at their disposal to assist you.

 It is vital that your buyer’s agent understands the market value of the areas you’re interested in, including what similar properties in the area lease and sell for, upcoming infrastructure development, and population growth prospects.
 Depending on your personal criteria as the client, a buyer’s agent will have the connections to find a property that suits your needs: whether you’re looking for high growth areas like capital cities, high cash flow, or a more diverse portfolio.

-Experienced buyer’s agents tend to have larger networks, delivering more off-market properties to investors.
+Experienced buyer’s agent tend to have larger networks, delivering more off-market properties to investors.
 Off-market properties are extremely valuable to you; it means less competition.

 Not only do commercial buyer’s agents have connections with off-market properties; they have a wealth of contacts in all aspects of the commercial field.